 Dickey planned the school campus to resemble a California Spanish-style mission, with tile roofs and interior study courtyards, which let light and air into classroom windows and provided sheltered quiet areas away from the busy street outside.
 At the north end of the complex was the auditorium wing with a distinctive arched doorway entrance and a bell tower.

 The school Dickey designed was very different from one he attended.
 Dickey and classmate Julia Morgan were students together in the 1890s at Oakland High School, a dark, Victorian-style structure on Jefferson Street.
-Two generations later, California schools had changed considerably,
+Two generations later, California schools had changed considerably, with more attention given to providing a more light-filled and airy learning environment.

 University High School would become Merritt College in the 1960s.
 Black Panther members Bobby Seale and Huey Newton were students there then, and the were said to have met often in the school library to develop their famous 10-point party platform.
 In the 1970s, Merritt College relocated to a new campus in the Oakland hills and the old building seemed destined for the wrecking ball.
 Members of the North Oakland community surrounding the campus were at odds for several years over what should happen.
 Ultimately, nearby Children's Hospital acquired the by-then dilapidated school and converted the old classrooms into research facilities.
 The auditorium wing was set aside to become the senior center.